Tuna Noodle Casserole Recipe

 This post may contain affiliate links.
 Please see our disclosure policy.

 Nostalgia has been at an all-time high lately, especially when it comes to the food I grew up loving.
 Among those dishes is this Tuna Noodle Casserole recipe.
-It’s a meal made from pantry staples, combining canned mushroom soup, tuna and egg noodles for a cozy weeknight dinner.
+It’s a meal made from pantry staples, combining canned mushroom soup, tuna, and egg noodles for a cozy weeknight dinner.

 I grew up in Kansas, where casserole was king in our house.
 Perfectly placed tater tots or crushed up (on purpose) potato chips served as the finishing touch for such dishes.
 Tuna Noodle Casserole has long been a favorite and always brings back fond memories.

-Why You’ll Love This Recipe
+Why You’ll Love This Tuna Noodle Casserole Recipe

 - An easy weeknight option.
-It only takes about 40 minutes from start to finish, using pantry ingredients you might have on hand.
+It only takes about 45 minutes from start to finish, using pantry ingredients you might have on hand.

 - Big on flavor, short on ingredients.
 Canned mushroom soup packs umami goodness, resulting in a savory meal with a short grocery list.
+You can substitute my dairy-free mushroom soup, if preferred.

 - A budget-friendly meal.
 There are no expensive ingredients needed for this nostalgic recipe.
 That’s why so many of us grew up eating it!